 …

 The Initiator RPA Hash field shall be calculated as specified in 10.39.11.1.2.1 using IRK of the initiator.
-Note that if the Message Content field contains one or more Responder Address fields, each Responder Address in the Message Content field shall represent an eligible responder's RPA Hash field value generated using the initiator's RPA Prand field value from the preceding Advertising Poll Compact frame along with the IRK of the responder.
+Note that if the Message Content field contains one or more Responder Address fields, each Responder Address in the Message Content field shall represent a responder's RPA Hash field value generated using the initiator's RPA Prand field value from the preceding Advertising Poll Compact frame along with the IRK of the responder.

 10.39.11.3.9 One-to-many Poll Compact frame